Treme-cmd/TUGH/README.md

 ## Planned updates

 - More games are planned to be added in the future (You can request games here https://forms.gle/3d3rVWRYnjhApAUf6)
-- Ultraviolet support is planned for the future, allowing you to go to any website you want!

 ## Credits